nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctl_srv.rst

 The only exception is the Lightness range state, which is exposed to the application through the :c:member:`bt_mesh_light_ctl_srv_handlers.lightness_range_update` callback of the Light CTL Server model.

 In addition to the extended Lightness Server model, the Light CTL Server model is associated with a Light Temperature model on a subsequent element.
-Contrary to the extended models, the associated models do not share subscription lists, but still share states.
+Unlike the extended models, the associated models do not share subscription lists, but still share states.

 Persistent storage
 ===================